 - Only professors and their research teams with a Research subscription in good standing are authorized to access this software.

-- Use is subject to Export Control regulations as outlined in Section 23Eof the General Purpose Software License Agreement.
+- Use is subject to Export Control regulations as outlined in Section 23E of the General Purpose Software License Agreement.